websanco/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/designing-object-views.md

 {bdg-secondary}`Available Liferay 7.4 U27+ and GA27+`

 When creating a custom view, you can determine which fields are available to users as filter facets.
-You can also set default filters that are automatically applied to the view.
+You can also set default filters that are applied automatically to the view.

 Follow these steps to add filters to a custom view:

-1. Begin editing the desired *view* and go to the *Filters* tab.
+1. Begin editing the desired view and go to the *Filters* tab.

 1. Click the *Add* button (![Add Button](../../../images/icon-add.png)).

-1. Select a field to *filter by*.
+1. In *filter by*, select a field.

    ```{note}
    Currently, Objects only supports Workflow Status, Creation Date, Modified Date, and Picklist fields as view filters.